uber/causalml/docs/validation.rst

 Validation with Multiple Estimates
 ----------------------------------

-We can validate the methodology by comparing the esimates with other approaches, checking the consistency of estimates across different levels and cohorts.
+We can validate the methodology by comparing the estimates with other approaches, checking the consistency of estimates across different levels and cohorts.

 Model Robustness for Meta Algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~